About the Commission

 The Commission for Women was established by an act of the Baltimore County Council on January 3, 1977, and held its first meeting on June 23, 1977.

-The Commission consists of 25 members: 14 appointed by the County Executive, one appointed by each County Council member, and four non-voting representatives from the County Departments of Health, Social Services, Education and the Human Relations Commission.
+The Commission consists of 21 members: 14 appointed by the County Executive, one appointed by each County Council member.
 Commissioners, residents of Baltimore County, serve three-year terms.

 Mission and Purpose